TULARE COUNTY TREASURES

 2000 James and Carol Herbert sell 725 acres of wetland prairie habitat at a below-market price to Sierra Los Tulares Land Trust (now Sequoia Riverlands Trust), to become the James K. Herbert Wetland Prairie Preserve (v).

 2000 Bravo Lake Botanical Garden (v) is established by Manuel and Olga Jimenez and the volunteers of Woodlake Pride, with help from a small grant, the City of Woodlake, and local businesses, service clubs, and advisors.
+The garden was renamed Woodlake Botanical Garden (v) in 2017.

 2000 Dillonwood and Dillon Mill are added to Sequoia National Park; Senator Dianne Feinstein secures a $5 million appropriation for the purchase and Save-the-Redwoods League raises the remainder from foundations, individual donors from all 50 states, and the State of California, with support from the Goldman Foundation, the Packard Foundation, Oracle Foundation, San Francisco Foundation, and the Wildlife Conservation Board.